-Why should you make an appointment with Health & Wellness?
+Why should you make an appointment with Student Coaching & Care?

 - You are not sure how to handle a situation that is affecting you emotionally, physically, academically or otherwise.